 - 3. Make sure there is adequate space beside your motorhome for the slide-out room to fully extend. - 4.
 Ensure the batteries are fully charged when operating the slide-out room controls. - 5.
+To operate hydraulics it is preferred to have engine running and emergency brake set. - 6.
 Review the owner's manual instructions that you received at the time of delivery before operating the slide-out room. - 6.
 Check the interior of the slide-out room to make sure there are no obstructions on the floor or leaning against the walls or nothing has fallen behind the slide trim. - 7.
 Close all cabinet doors. - 8.
 Check the exterior of the unit to ensure all baggage doors are closed and there are no obstructions. - 9.
 Make sure all bystanders are clear of the area before operating the slide-out room controls.

 To Extend: Level motor home and set parking brake before extending slide-out portion.
-Turn ignition key to accessory position, turn control panel key of ON position and push switch to extend.
+Turn ignition key to accessory position, turn control panel key to ON position and push switch to extend.
 Turn off control panel and ignition switch and remove keys.